Etozheesusoff/CS2-SETTINGS/README.md

 3 - Move the contents of the archive to "C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg". (for files: autoexec and binds)

-4 - Launch CS2 and paste “exec autoexec” and “execbinds” into the console.
+4 - Launch CS2 and paste “exec autoexec” and “exec binds” into the console.

 5 – Enjoy.